amazon-connect/amazon-connect-streams/Documentation.md

 - `ccpSynTimeout`: A timeout in ms that tells CCP how long to wait before sending another `SYNCHRONIZE` message to the shared worker, which should trigger the shared worker to send back an `ACKNOWLEDGE` if initialized.
 This event essentially checks if the shared worker was initialized aka agent is logged in.
 This check happens continuously as well.
 - `ccpLoadTimeout`: A timeout in ms that tells CCP how long to wait before sending the very first `SYNCHRONIZE` message.
 The user experience here is that on the first CCP initialization, the login flow is delayed by this timeout.
   - As an example, if this timeout was set to 10 seconds, then the login pop-up will not open up until 10 seconds has pass.
+- `logConfig`: Optional.
+An object containing logging configuration options for Amazon Connect Streams.
+  - `logLevel`: Optional.
+The minimum log level for file logging (available in download log file).
+Must be a valid LogLevel enum value such as connect.LogLevel.DEBUG, connect.LogLevel.INFO, connect.LogLevel.WARN, or connect.LogLevel.ERROR.
+If not specified, defaults to connect.LogLevel.INFO.
+  - `echoLevel`: Optional.
+The echo level for console logging output.
+Must be a valid LogLevel enum value such as connect.LogLevel.DEBUG, connect.LogLevel.INFO, connect.LogLevel.WARN, or connect.LogLevel.ERROR.
+If not specified, defaults to connect.LogLevel.WARN.
+- `plugins`: Optional.
+Functions that allow the provider to be updated, giving the provider in Streams additional capabilities found within the SDK.
+Can be a single plugin function or an array of plugin functions.
+These plugins enhance the functionality of the underlying provider by adding new capabilities and features.
+Please refer to the Amazon Connect SDK documentation for specific examples of available plugins and their usage.

 #### A few things to note:
 * You have the option to show or hide the pre-built UI by showing or hiding the